Pauline Agnes Kollar Wilkinson

 Uniontown

-She was a lifelong member of St. Mary (Nativity) Roman Catholic Church.
-Polly enjoyed taking great care of her home, lawn and gardens.

-She will be deeply missed by her many cherished nieces and nephews and their families.

-Friends will be received from 6 to 8 p.m.
-Sunday, January 8, and until 9:15 a.m.
-Monday, January 9, when prayers of transfer will be said, in the STEPHEN R. HAKY FUNERAL HOME, INC., 603 N. Gallatin Avenue Ext., Uniontown.
+Friends were received from 6 to 8 p.m.
+Sunday, January 8, in the STEPHEN R. HAKY FUNERAL HOME, INC., 603 N. Gallatin Avenue Ext., Uniontown.
+Visitation continues in the funeral home until 9:15 a.m.
+Monday, January 9, when prayers of transfer will be said.

 The Funeral Mass will follow at 10 a.m. in St. Mary (Nativity) Roman Catholic Church, 61 N. Mt.
 Vernon Avenue, Uniontown.
 Interment will be held at Sylvan Heights Cemetery.